BukolaHaruna/E-Commerce-Data-Analysis/README.md

 This repository contains a set of SQL queries designed to extract valuable insights from an e-commerce dataset.
 The analysis focuses on understanding customer behavior, sales trends, product performance, and other key metrics to support business decision-making.

 ## Dataset
-The analysis is performed on a dataset assumed to be loaded into a PostgreSQL database table named e_commerce_data1.
+The analysis is performed on a dataset loaded into a PostgreSQL database table named e_commerce_data1.
 The dataset contains various columns related to customer information, product details, purchase transactions, and return status.

-Assumed Date Format for 'Purchase Date': DD-MM-YY (e.g., 03-05-23 for May 3rd, 2023).
+Date Format for 'Purchase Date': DD-MM-YY.

 ## Tools Used
-SQL: PostgreSQL dialect
+SQL: PostgreSQL.
-PgAdmin: For database management and query execution
+PgAdmin: For database management and query execution.

 ## How to Use
 Load Data: Ensure your E-commerce Data 1.csv file is loaded into a PostgreSQL table named e_commerce_data1.